cfwheels/wheels-cli/README.md

 ## Commands

-See https://guides.cfwheels.org/docs/cli-commands or use `help wheels` in Commandbox.
+See https://guides.cfwheels.org/docs/cli-commands or use `help wheels` in CommandBox.